How to get to Samara from Tamarindo, Costa Rica?

 Ostional National Wildlife Refuge is located near Sámara and is renowned for its incredible wildlife, particularly the turtle nesting sites on Barrigona Beach.
 The refuge is one of the most important turtle nesting areas in the world, particularly for the Olive Ridley turtles, which come ashore in large numbers to lay their eggs.
 The phenomenon is called the Arribada, where thousands of turtles arrive simultaneously to nest.
 This is a spectacular sight and attracts nature lovers and wildlife enthusiasts from all over.

-Is Sámara Costa Rica worth visiting?
+Is Sámara, Costa Rica, worth visiting?

 Absolutely!
 Sámara offers a perfect blend of stunning beaches, a relaxed vibe, and plenty of activities for nature lovers, surfers, and families.
 The calm, shallow waters make it ideal for swimming and stand-up paddleboarding, while surfers will enjoy the consistent waves at nearby Playa Carrillo.
 It's also a fantastic destination for wildlife enthusiasts, with opportunities to visit nearby national parks, take guided nature tours, or observe the impressive turtle nesting at Ostional National Wildlife Refuge.